richikchanda1999/Park-IT/README.md

 3. If someone does not show up after one hour, then delete his entry from Booking DB
 4. Show shortest path to the booked parking lot (optional)
 5. Build the simulation for testing
+6. Assign parking lots to managers by admin